rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure.
 With an associated currency it moves the very core of value accounting to a completely distributed and open system.
-10 years after the publication of its white paper the crypto-currency it is extremely popular as an investment vehicle.
+Ten years after the publication of its white paper the cryptocurrency is extremely popular as an investment vehicle.
 Yet any significant payment volumes have yet to be achieved.
 With transaction fees peaking at 59 US dollars [@BitcoinTransactionFees] around April 21, 2021, Bitcoin is not, and perhaps